 9 times out of 10 I advise that you read the back of your cleaning product labels which will tell you how to correctly dispose of the chemicals.
-The back of the bottle is going to be the best source of knowledge telling you everything you need to know about that particular product.
+The back of the bottle is going to be the best source of knowledge.
+It should tell you everything you need to know about that particular product.

 Disposing of your cleaning product solutions

-If you’re buying cleaning products, always try and use all of the solutions, this will help to avoid wasting the product as well as disposing of unnecessary toxic chemicals.
+When buying cleaning products, always try and use all of the solutions.
+This will help to avoid wasting the product as well as disposing of unnecessary toxic chemicals.
 As well as this, it is recommended to only purchase the amount of cleaning solution needed.
 You do not need 5 different products to clean a toilet or sink.

-However, if you do find yourself in a position where you need to dispose of cleaning products make sure that you do not pour any toxic chemicals down the sink, these chemicals can contaminate water supplies.
+However, if you do need to dispose of cleaning products, make sure that you do not pour any toxic chemicals down the sink.
+This is because these chemicals can contaminate water supplies.